GerritCodeReview/homepage/pages/site/support.md

 day.
 Posts of people that participate in mailing list discussions frequently are approved automatically.

-Using the [mailing list][repo-discuss], you can also request to be invited to the open [Slack][slack-workspace] channel if prompted to.
+You can also join us on [discord][discord-server].
 A maintainer or community manager should then be able to address your request.
-Please try [accessing it][slack-workspace] first before issuing a request for it.
-Alternatively, you can join us on [discord][discord-server].

 You could also check the questions tagged with "gerrit" on